Bonine

 Using Bonine with other drugs that make you drowsy can worsen this effect.
 Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Other drugs may affect Bonine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 More about Bonine (meclizine)